Limited Time: 25% Off Body Scrub

-Let’s dive into everything there is to know about eating honeycomb: how it’s made, where you can find it, and all the amazing ways you can enjoy this special delicacy.
-Grab your favorite spoon or piece of rustic and crusty bread, and let’s get started!
+Let's dive into everything there is to know about storing honeycomb, how it's made, where you can find it, and all the amazing ways you can enjoy this special delicacy.
+Grab your favorite spoon or piece of rustic and crusty bread, and let's get started!

 Can You Eat Raw Honeycomb?
 Yes, You Can!

 Eating honeycomb is a truly unique experience.
 Raw honeycomb is sliced right from the frames of a beehive and contains honey in its most natural form.
-Compared to liquid honey, such as our Wildflower Honey, raw honeycomb not only offers the benefits of raw honey but also includes beeswax, providing additional health and digestive benefits.
-Once chewed, the wax shell melts away, revealing the sweet and complex flavor of raw honey that is straight from nature.
-Not only a satisfying snack, it’s good for you as it provides a wealth of vitamins, minerals, antioxidants, and natural enzymes in addition to its incredible flavor.
+Compared to liquid honey, such as our Wildflower Honey, raw honeycomb not only offers the sweetness of raw honey but also includes beeswax, providing a completely different textural experience.
+Once chewed, the wax shell melts away or softens, revealing the sweet and complex flavor of raw honey that is straight from nature.
+Not only is it a satisfying snack, but it also provides a connection to the hive that liquid honey just can't match.

 What does honeycomb taste like?

-The answer is simple, the flavor of honeycomb varies with the flora that surrounds the hives where the bees collect nectar.
+The answer is simple: the flavor of honeycomb varies with the flora that surrounds the hives where the bees collect nectar.
 Each region is different.
-Ours comes from a beekeeper who specializes in raising comb in Northern Pennsylvania in United States.
+Ours comes from small-scale beekeepers who specialize in raising comb in Pennsylvania and Minnesota.
 When tasting our raw honeycomb for the first time, people notice how different it tastes from store-bought honey that has been processed and filtered.
 The taste is often described as earthy, floral, or even fruity due to the fact that bees collect nectar from various flowers to store in their hives.
-It also crystallizes over time and that adds a soft yet crunchy texture, making it perfect for spreading on warm toast or crackers.
+It also crystallizes over time, adding a soft yet crunchy texture that makes it perfect for spreading on warm toast or crackers.

 Is Eating Raw Honeycomb Safe?

 It is perfectly safe to eat honeycomb!
-Of course, we don’t recommend scarfing down a whole block, but having a chunk on your toast, over oatmeal, or in your tea is delicious now and then.
+Of course, we don't recommend scarfing down a whole block in one sitting, but having a chunk on your toast, over oatmeal, or in your tea is delicious now and then.

 Fresh-made beeswax from the hive is soft and chewable.
-Raw honeycomb by itself is almost like chewing gum.
-Lots of our older customers tell us that they used to chew it right from their own grandparent’s hives when they were children.
+Raw honeycomb by itself has a texture similar to gum.
+Lots of our older customers tell us that they used to chew it right from their own grandparents' hives when they were children, spitting out the wax after the honey was gone, though swallowing it is perfectly fine too.

 Honey and honeycomb are the perfect treats with an indefinite shelf life.
-If you want to store the comb between use, store it in your freezer.
-Remove from the freezer and allow to thaw for a few hours.
+If you want to store the comb between uses, you can keep it in your pantry or on the counter.
+For long-term storage, you can freeze it.
+Remove from the freezer and allow to thaw for a few hours before enjoying.

-If you are concerned about calories and carbohydrates, each ounce of honeycomb contains 115 calories, 27 grams of carbohydrates, 27 grams of sugar, and 1.5 grams of protein.
+Each ounce of honeycomb contains roughly 115 calories, 27 grams of carbohydrates, 27 grams of sugar, and 1.5 grams of protein.

-There are many other benefits of raw honeycomb to enjoy:
+There are many other aspects of raw honeycomb to enjoy:

 Where Do We Source Our Raw Honeycomb?

-A beekeeper in Northern Pennsylvania responsibly harvests our honeycomb.
+We source our honeycomb from small-scale beekeepers in Pennsylvania and Minnesota who responsibly harvest only when there is genuine surplus.
 We strictly source varietals that are harvested in the USA.

 How is Raw Honeycomb Made?